dsambrano/portfolio/README.md

 ### Pupil Dilation Predicting Consumer Decisions

-⭐Executive Summary📈: Collecting eyetracking data and other physiological measures from consumers near the time of viewing ads can yield strong forecasts for future consumer choices.
+⭐**Executive Summary**📈: Collecting eyetracking data and other physiological measures from consumers near the time of viewing ads can yield strong forecasts for future consumer choices.

 Below is another plot where we highlighted the relationship between the bodily characteristics and consumer choices.